danielnieto/resume/resume.md

 ## EXPERIENCE

+- ### Credytag
+	*01/2017 - Present*

+	__Frontend Developer__

+	Leading web application development for [Credytag] (http://credytag.com), a start-up I work with in my spare time, this company is focused on allowing clients to pay with their cellphones via QR Codes that can be placed within the store itself or carried by a delivery person.
+This product is still in development.

+	I'm developing the Seller's web app, in which they can configure bank accounts, review payments, setup QR codes, etc.

+	Technologies: Angular 4, Typescript, RxJS, Angular-cli, NPM, Flexbox, GIT

 - ### Oracle

 	*08/2016 - Present*

 	__Senior UX Developer__

-	Leading prototype development of new features and workflows for Oracle HCM applications (HTML5/JS/CSS3), these prototypes are used for demoing purposes, and/or to perform usability studies to collect feedback from real users.
+	Leading prototype development of new features and workflows for Oracle HCM applications (HTML5/JS/CSS3), these prototypes are used for demoing purposes to potential clients, and/or to perform usability studies to collect feedback from real users.

+	Technologies: [Oracle JET ](http://www.oracle.com/webfolder/technetwork/jet/index.html) (JS Framework), [RequireJS](http://requirejs.org/) (AMD loader), [KnockoutJS](http://knockoutjs.com/) (MVVM), ReactJS, ES6, HTML5, CSS3, Flexbox, GIT

 - ### Oracle